nsnam/ns-3-dev-git/doc/installation/source/system.rst

 The following are recommended for most users of |ns3|.

-compiler cache optimization (for ns-3.37 and later)
+Compiler cache optimization (for ns-3.37 and later)
 ===================================================

 `Ccache <https://ccache.dev>`_ is a compiler cache optimization that will speed up builds across